 When it comes to significant flight delays or significant schedule changes, the laws are less clear, as airlines have a right to interpret what that means themselves.

 Each airline handles this differently.
-Delta, for example, will offer a refund if a schedule change or flight delay is 120 minutes or more, or causes you to miss a connecting flight.
+Delta, for example, will offer a refund if a schedule change or flight delay is 120 minutes or more or causes you to miss a connecting flight.
 United, meanwhile, will allow you to request a refund if a flight change modifies the departure or arrival time by 30 minutes.
-Before offering a refund though, the airline will first offer to rebook you or give credit for future use with the airline.
+Before offering a refund, however, the airline will first offer to rebook you or give credit for future use with the airline.
 In all cases, if you accept new flights or flight times, you will not be entitled to any refunds, per DOT law.

 If an airline refuses to give you a refund for one of these issues, DOT can and will individually review and determine eligibility for refunds on a case-by-case basis.

 When the pandemic began and airlines were hemorrhaging money, they often got creative when it came time to compensate passengers for canceled flights.
 As a result, DOT sent out an enforcement notice reminding airlines of the laws regarding refunds, noting that complaints had skyrocketed from an average of 1,500 per month to 25,000 between the months of March and April 2020.